rust-lang/book/nostarch/chapter04.md

 Now we’re tracking a starting *and* an ending index, and we have even more values that were calculated from data in a particular state but aren’t tied to that state at all.
-We now have three unrelated variables floating around that need to be kept in sync.
+We have three unrelated variables floating around that need to be kept in sync.

 Luckily, Rust has a solution to this problem: string slices.